Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

 We begin with the simplified case of $N_j\approx G_j$, and take $N_j=G_j-x$ where $x$ is some integer.
 Because the entropy of $N_j=G_j$ is trivial, it is a reasonable idea to begin with the case of $N_j\approx G_j$ to see the general behavior for smaller particle number.

 Starting with $N_j=G_j-1$, we find that the hypergeometric function in Eqn. \eqref{4} converges to unity.
-Eqn. \eqref{4} then tells us that, for $N_j=G_j-1$, the Majorana weight $\Gamma_j$ is given by a simple power of two:
+Eqn. \eqref{4} then tells us that, for $N_j=G_j-1$, the Majorana-Schwinger weight $\Gamma_j$ is given by a simple power of two:

 It is important to note that we have already seen, from Eqn. \eqref{7}, that $\Gamma_j$ follows an identical power law for $N_j=G_j$.
-From the discussion in the former section concerning the the case of $N_j>G_j$, it is now clear that the Majorana entropy Eqn. \eqref{1} remains linear with $G_j$ for all $N_j>G_j-1$.
+From the discussion in the former section concerning the the case of $N_j>G_j$, it is now clear that the Majorana-Schwinger entropy Eqn. \eqref{1} remains linear with $G_j$ for all $N_j>G_j-1$.

 Proceeding to $N_j=G_j-2$, we follow the same procedure as for the $N_j=G_j-1$ case, and find that the hypergeometric function yields

 The weight $\Gamma_j$ for $N_j=G_j-2$ is then given by $2^{G_j-1}-1$, from which the configurational entropy follows trivially.
 In this case, the entropy is nearly identical to the $N_j=G_j-1$ system, except now with a constant term subtracted from the power law.